Will Geer: Career

 Geer created the role of Mr. Mister in the 1937 Federal Theatre Project production of The Cradle Will Rock.

 Anglicizing his name, Will Geer began his acting career touring in tent shows and on riverboats.
 He worked on several social commentaries for documentaries, including narrating Sheldon Dick's Men and Dust about silicosis among miners.

 He created the role of Mr. Mister in Marc Blitzstein's 1937 The Cradle Will Rock, played Candy in John Steinbeck's theatrical adaptation of his novella Of Mice and Men and appeared in numerous plays and revues throughout the 1940s.
 From 1948 to 1951, he appeared in more than a dozen movies, including Winchester '73 (as Wyatt Earp), Broken Arrow, and Comanche Territory, all in 1950; as well as Bright Victory (1951).

-He became a dedicated activist touring government work camps of the Civilian Conservation Corps in the 1930s with folk singers such as Burl Ives and Woody Guthrie (whom he introduced to the People's World and the Daily Worker).
+During the 1930s, Geer became a dedicated activist touring government work camps of the Civilian Conservation Corps with folk singers like Burl Ives and Woody Guthrie, whom he introduced to the People's World and the Daily Worker.
 In 1956, Guthrie and Geer released an album together on Folkways Records, titled Bound for Glory: Songs and Stories of Woody Guthrie.
 In his biography, Harry Hay described Geer's activism and their activities while organizing for the strike.
 Geer introduced Guthrie to Pete Seeger at the 'Grapes of Wrath' benefit, which he organized in 1940 for migrant farm workers.

 Geer acted with the Group Theatre (New York) studying under Harold Clurman, Cheryl Crawford, and Lee Strasberg.
 Geer acted in radio appearing as Mephistopheles (the devil) in the 1938 and 1944 productions of Norman Corwin's The Plot to Overthrow Christmas.
 Geer also acted in the radio soap opera Bright Horizon.

 Blacklist

-Geer was a Communist Party member since the 1930s and made “repeated appearances at fundraisers for the American Communist Party” over the years.
+Geer was a Communist Party member since the 1930s and made "repeated appearances at fundraisers for the American Communist Party" over the years.
 Because of this, Geer was blacklisted in the early 1950s for refusing to testify before the House Committee on Un-American Activities.
 As a result, he appeared in very few films over the next decade.
 Among those was Salt of the Earth (1954).
 He starred in it; it was produced, directed, and written by blacklisted Hollywood personnel.
 It told the story of a miners' strike in New Mexico from a pro-union standpoint.
 The film was denounced as "subversive", consequently it faced difficulties during production and in distribution.